Florida's 10th congressional district: 2010

 Bill Young won re-election over Charlie Justice with 65.9% of the vote.

 2012

 Due to redistricting, the 8th district was renumbered to become the 10th district.
 Freshman Republican Daniel Webster sought re-election, and despite the renumbering of the district, would be considered the election's incumbent.

 Val Demings, a former Chief of the Orlando Police Department and wife of the Orange County Sheriff, entered the race and won the Democratic nomination.
 Democrat Alan Grayson, who represented the district from 2009 until 2011, was rumored to be interested in jumping into the mix.
-However, he ultimately did not enter the race, and instead ran for the open seat of the new 9th district.
+However, he ultimately did not enter the race, and instead ran for the open seat in the new 9th district.

 On election day, Webster won a fairly narrow 3.4% victory over Demings to secure re-election.
 Webster slightly underperformed in the district compared to the top of the ticket, where presidential candidate Mitt Romney received 53.4% of the vote.